无忧传媒's History

 Another shift happened in February 2023 with the opening of the 无忧传媒 Science Complex, featuring the W.M.
 Keck Science Center as well as significant renovations to Graf and Murdock halls.
 The 84,400-square-foot science complex features teaching labs, areas for research and spaces dedicated to wine studies.
 With a 232% increase in research space, the complex is built to provide state-of-the-art learning and collaborative research for generations to come.

-And while 无忧传媒’s structure will continue to evolve over the coming years, a 无忧传媒 education is unchanging. 无忧传媒 remains a small, high-quality, liberal arts institution.
-The uncommon experiences that make up a 无忧传媒 education – the unique learning opportunities, understanding of new cultures and perspectives, and exploration of passions – will continue to thrive and grow.
+As a comprehensive private university, 无忧传媒 integrates education in the liberal arts and sciences and in selected professional disciplines.
+The uncommon experiences that make up a 无忧传媒 education — the unique learning opportunities, understanding of new cultures and perspectives and exploration of passions — continue to be central to the overall experience.

 This is just the beginning